npapanik/Adyton/utils/trace-processing/README.md

 ####Introduction

-This README is a short description of how the "import-dataset.sh" script works.
-Initially, the script downloads the original trace file from the web (mainly from [CRAWDAD](http://crawdad.org/)).
-Then, it process the downloaded file in order to produce a new one that is readable by Adyton: A Network Simulator for Opportunistic Networks.
+This README is a short tutorial describing how to use the "import-dataset.sh" script.
+Initially, the script fetches the original trace file(s) from the web (mainly from [CRAWDAD](http://crawdad.org/)).
+Then, it processes the downloaded file(s) in order to make them compatible with Adyton: A Network Simulator for Opportunistic Networks.

 ####Requirements

-In order to successfully use the "import-dataset.sh" script the following tools must be installed.
+To successfully use the "import-dataset.sh" script the following tools must be installed.
 * gcc compiler
 * awk
 * bc